akostrik/stage_telegram_python/README.md

 The project followed the [agile practices](https://en.wikipedia.org/wiki/Agile_software_development) which include requirements discovery and solutions improvement through self-organizing and cross-functional teams with the users, except that both the developpers team and the users were represented by myself only.

 The approach to development followed the Scrum principes like:
-- to break work into goals to be completed within time-boxed iterations, called sprints, where the sprints were dedicated to the contexte study, the [large language models](https://en.wikipedia.org/wiki/Large_language_model) sudy, the architecture, python and its interactions with the concerned API study, the datababases and elasticsearch, frontend);
+- to break work into goals to be completed within time-boxed iterations, called sprints, where the sprints were dedicated to the contexte study, the [large language models](https://en.wikipedia.org/wiki/Large_language_model) sudy, the architecture, python and its interactions with the concerned API, the datababases and elasticsearch, node.js, vue.js);
 - bringing decision-making authority to an operational level;
 - continuous feedback and flexibility;
 - changing of the requirements as the project evolves.